owzim/BodyClassSelector/README.md

 		type: "checkbox", // can be "checkbox" or "radio"
 		elements: [ // the actual input elements
 			{
-				title: "Handsome class", // input label - optional, when missing, className is used
+				// input label - optional, when missing, className is used
+				title: "Handsome class",

-				className: "handsome-class" // actual class name to be added to or removed from the body },
+				// actual class name to be added to or removed from the body
+				className: "handsome-class",

+				// sets the input to checked, and automatically applies this class to the body
+				checked: true
+			},
 			{
 				// ...